Last updated on May 26th, 2023.

 -

-Add the flour mix to the butter mix, beat for 5 seconds turn mixer off and finish mixing using a rubber spatula.
+Add the flour mix to the butter mix, beat for 5 seconds turn the mixer off, and finish mixing using a rubber spatula.

 -

-Using a cookies spoon (1 1/2 TBS size) scoop the cookie batter and place 4 cookies on a cookie sheet, leave 2-3" space between each cookie.
+Using a cookies spoon (1 1/2 TBS size) scoop the cookie batter and place 4 cookies on a cookie sheet, leaving 2-3" space between each cookie.

 -